-It isn’t always simple to stay on top of academic responsibilities like homework and essays while juggling extracurricular activities, college preparation and a social life at the same time.
+Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
 Fortunately, our study skills program in the New York region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
-Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
-Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
-Find out how our tutoring experts in the New York region can help your son or daughter achieve goals and conquer any workload.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management These skills can make a lasting impact in the classroom, in college and in future careers.
+Contact us today to discover how our knowledgeable tutors in the New York region can help your child realize his or goals and take on increasing workloads with confidence.

 You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
 Using a variety of study tips, tactics and strategies, our tutors in the New York region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼